Last Updated on March 10, 2025 by Anda Malescu

 Buying a business for E2 visa has certain advantages as compared to starting a new business or investing in an existing business as a partner.

-The most important advantage of buying a business for E2 visa is that the closing can be made contingent upon approval of the E2 visa, unlike the other options which require the investor to have already spent large amounts of money before applying for E2 visa.
-This decreases the risk and minimizes losses for the investor if the consulate does not approve the E2 visa.
+The most important advantage of buying a business for E2 visa is that the closing can be contingent upon visa approval.
+This is unlike the other options which require the investor to make an upfront investment before applying for E2 visa.
+In turn, it decreases the risk and minimizes losses for the investor if the consulate does not approve the E2 visa.

 Another advantage of buying a business for E2 visa is that the investor is not starting from zero and many businesses for sale already have a positive cash flow.